Business & Government

 - in writing and preferably on the relevant form.

-Change of enrolment forms can be obtained from the Information Centre, or you can download the relevant Change of Enrolment form.
-If you are unable to download or cannot pick up a form from the Information Centre, you can write a letter or send a fax.
+Change of enrolment forms can be obtained from Student Central, or you can download the relevant Change of Enrolment form.
+If you are unable to download or cannot pick up a form from Student Central, you can write a letter or send a fax.

 For any change of enrolment you must: